sheryly111/Spark-Housing-Project/README.md

 # Visualizations / Results
 ![Density Bar Graph](images/density_bar_graph.png)
+Above is our bar graph displaying the density of students housed in each of the neighborhoods in the greater Boston Area.
+From the graph, we can see that Chinatown/Leather District and Mission Hill holds the overwhelming majority of student residents, while West Roxbury and Mattapan has the least.

 ![Density Pie Chart](images/density_pie_chart.png)

-![Average Predicted Risk Per Year](images/avg_predicted_risk_per_year.png)

-![Distribution of Predicted Flags](images/distribution_predicted_flags.png)

-![Landlord Total Property vs Problematic Ones](images/landlord_size_vs_num_problematic.png)
+To gain a better sense of the density of each neighborhood compared to the entire population of students living in the Greater Boston Area, we also generated a pie chart for a more intuitive view at the ratios.

+![Average Predicted Risk Per Year](images/avg_predicted_risk_per_year.png) We created this graph for the purpose of  visualizing how the risk (over all) of an address being problematic changes over the years.
+From the graph, we can see that the risk of problematic addresses increased dramatically over the years of 2020-2023.

+![Distribution of Predicted Flags](images/distribution_predicted_flags.png) The purpose of this graph is to better visualize the ratio of predicted problematic landlords.
+We can see that around 1/3 of the landlords in our testing set are predicted to be problematic/exploitative.

+![Landlord Total Property vs Problematic Ones](images/landlord_size_vs_num_problematic.png) This graph is a scatterplot representing the ratio of each landlord's total number of properties and their problematic ones, where each dot represents a landlord.
+We can see that for a good number of landlords, all their properties are problematic.

 # Video